General Considerations and Personal Reflections:

 Some philosophers call it the paradox of hedonism which Wikipedia explains this way: “…constant pleasure-seeking may not yield the most actual pleasure or happiness in the long run—or even in the short run, when consciously pursuing pleasure interferes with experiencing it.” (http://en.wikipedia.org/wiki/Paradox_of_hedonism

 Here’s Victor Frankl’s take on this idea from his book Man’s Search for Meaning:

 “Happiness cannot be pursued; it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.

-The more a man tries to demonstrate his sexual potency or a woman her ability to experience orgasm, the less they are able to succeed.
-Pleasure is, and must remain, a side-effect or by-product, and is destroyed and spoiled to the degree to which it is made a goal in itself.”
+A well known example, is how the more someone tries to demonstrate their sexual potency or ability to experience orgasm, the less they are able to succeed.
+Pleasure is, and must remain, a side-effect or by-product, and is destroyed and spoiled to the degree to which it is made a goal in itself.